 This 1916 cookbook is bursting with lavish and impressive dishes for your guests and relations, as well as trusted serving advice, technique notes, and alternative ingredient recommendations.
 If your DAR chapter is interested in hosting a historic potluck next year for the centennial of this book, this is the must-read for your members!

 Here are two dessert recipes which will allow you to keep a classic staple on the table next to a seasonal sweet treat.
-I found this recipe for a ‘Denver Explosion Pumpkin Pie’ which seems rather straightforward.
-I do not know what explosion in Denver could have resulted in this pie’s name or reputation, but at least it’s an interesting story to tell around the dinner table.
+I found this recipe for a ‘Denver Exposition Pumpkin Pie’ which seems rather straightforward.
+I have not been able to pin down a date for Denver’s Exposition, but I did find a great article chronicling Denver’s “City Beautiful” movement from 1890 to 1935.
+It’s an excellent read and an interesting story to tell around the dinner table.
 You will also want to check out the Caramel Pie as a good substitute for those folks who may be allergic to the nuts in a Pecan pie.

 Genealogists take note!
 The book includes photos of not only the pastor and project organizers, but of nearly all the contributing female members of the church.
 All the photos include a list of individuals in the photographs!
 If you have Topeka ancestors, you will want to check this book for family recipes you have never seen before!